aioqzone/gh-simple-api/README.md

 1. You should create your own repository and choose this repo as the template.
 2. Create an orphan `idx-pages` branch.
 It is used to save index htmls.
 3. Create a `gh-pages` branch as source of the index site.
 You can customize your site like other `JekyII` GitHub Pages.
 4. In repo settings, switch GitHub Page source to `GitHub Action`.
-GitHub Actions will write built index htmls into `/simple` dir after building your site from `gh-pages` source.
+GitHub Actions will fetch built index htmls to `/simple` dir, then build your site from `gh-pages` source.

 ## Usage